vyom-devgan/GradeGenius/README.md

 - **Data Manipulation**: Employs Object-Oriented Programming principles to mark files according to provincial grading standards.

 ## Usage
-1. Clone the repository.
+1. Download the 'Grader.exe' file from the repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Follow these steps:
-    - Download the Google Classroom grade as CSV format.
-    - Rename the new file as 'grades.csv'.
-    - Run the 'Data Cleaner.py'.
-    - Run the 'Marker.py'.
+2. Run 'Grader.exe'.
+3. Follow the prompts to select the CSV file containing grades.
+4. The tool will automatically process the grades and generate a new CSV file named 'Graded.csv'.

 ## Implementation
 - Piloted in 2021 as a functional prototype by a group of teachers within the Halton District School Board.